 Seller is seen as the interested party to find out if a Buyer is capable to send Invoice Response.
 Usually the exchange of Invoice Response is agreed by the business parties beforehand.
 However, if the Seller has registered the receiving capability in the SMP then the Buyer can send an Invoice Response without previous agreement.

 It is strongly recommended that a Buyer that sends an Invoice Response does that for all received Invoices.
-Not doing so may create uncertany for the Seller and therefore create unwanted processing for both the Buyer and Seller.
+Not doing so may create uncertainty for the Seller and therefore create unwanted processing for both the Buyer and Seller.

 Transaction requirements